psnarkhede/testhackathon/documentation/developer_guide.md

 export class AppModule {}
 ```

-- **Purpose:** Bootstraps the application by linking the `AppController` and `AppService` together.

----

-# 3. Services
+## 3. Services

-## AppService
-Responsible for handling the core business logic related to bookings.

-### Purpose:
-- Create a booking.
-- Retrieve a booking based on given criteria.

-### Code:
+### AppService
+This service handles booking creation and retrieval operations.
+It acts as the business logic layer for bookings.

+- **createBooking**: Accepts a booking request DTO and returns a booking response DTO indicating success and a generated UUID.
+- **GetBooking**: Accepts a booking retrieval DTO and returns the booking details as a BookingRequestDto.

 ```typescript
 import { Injectable } from '@nestjs/common';
 import { BookingResponseDto } from '../dto/bookinig-response.dto';